La Crete: Demographics

 The residents of La Crete typically speak English or German.

 Attractions

 La Crete has walking trails that were paved using donations from local residents.
 There is a Mennonite Heritage Village sited on "10 acres of land homesteaded by Henry H. Peters in 1950".

-Economy

-The local economy is centered around agriculture and forestry.

-Sports

-La Crete holds a hockey tournament every year known as the Challenge Cup, where teams from all over northern Alberta come to challenge each other in hopes of winning the trophy.

-The La Crete Public High School's men's and women's basketball teams host an annual basketball tournament, The Northern Exposure Hoop Classic.
-It has been held every year since 2004, and has grown in stature to include teams from across Alberta.
-There is a waiting list to get into the Hoop Classic, even though the number of teams invited has increased.

 Government

 A ward boundary bisects the Hamlet of La Crete, which results in it having representation on Mackenzie County Council by two councillors.
 Ward 3, which is west of 99 Street, is represented by Peter Braun, while Ward 4, which is east of 99 Street, is represented by David Driedger.

 Transportation

-During the summer months the La Crete Ferry, also known as the Tompkins Landing Ferry, one of only seven ferries still operating in Alberta, shuttles vehicles across the Peace River on Highway 697 about 70 kilometres southwest of the hamlet.
+During the summer months the La Crete Ferry, also known as the Tompkins Landing Ferry, one of only six ferries still operating in Alberta, shuttles vehicles across the Peace River on Highway 697 about 70 kilometres southwest of the hamlet.
 In the winter, an ice bridge is maintained at the same spot.
 This access connects La Crete to the Mackenzie Highway near Paddle Prairie, offering a considerable time saving when travelling to or from La Crete.
 During the spring and fall, when the river is unfit for the ferry and the ice too thin to support vehicle traffic, or at other times when the ferry is not operational, travellers must continue north to High Level, then east on Highway 58 before coming back south to reach La Crete.
 In the summer of 2006 a sandbar formed in the centre of the river, where the ferry normally crossed, forcing it to travel around it.
 The sandbar has grown to such a size that the ferry does not always run if the water level is too low.